mangelats/buffers/README.md

   2. `HeapBuffer`: a buffer that uses `std::ptr` to dynamically allocate and grow.
   3. `ZstBuffer`: a buffer for zero-sized types (ZST) only.
 It's a ZST itself.
+  4. `SliceBuffer`: a buffer wrapping a `&mut [MaybeUninit<T>]`.
-  4. `AllocatorBuffer`: a buffer that uses an allocator to dynamically allocate and grow.
+  5. `AllocatorBuffer`: a buffer that uses an allocator to dynamically allocate and grow.
 It requires the `allocator` feature (enabled by default) since it uses the unstable allocator API.

 ## List of composite buffers
-  1. `ZstoBuffer` (Zero-Sized Type Optimization): Optimization that uses `ZstBuffer` whenever T is a ZST, or its child otherwise.
+  1. `ZstoBuffer` (Zero-Sized Type Optimization): optimization that uses `ZstBuffer` whenever T is a ZST, or its child otherwise.
-  2. `SvoBuffer` (Small Vector Optimization): Have a small inline buffer but can grow into a bigger one (its child).
+  2. `SvoBuffer` (Small Vector Optimization): have a small inline buffer but can grow into a bigger one (its child).
 This prevents allocations on small vectors.
-  3. `ExponentialGrowthBuffer`: When trying to grow it will grow to the smallest power of 2 at least as big as the requested value.
+  3. `ExponentialGrowthBuffer`: when trying to grow it will grow to the smallest power of 2 at least as big as the requested value.
 Useful to not allocate at every push.
-  4. `AtLeastBuffer`: Specifies that when growing will at least grow to a set size.
+  4. `AtLeastBuffer`: specifies that when growing will at least grow to a set size.
+  5. `ArrayBuffer`: buffer for buffer where the elements are fixed-sized arrays (eg. `[i32; 3]`).
+It makes a SoA composite buffer, where each position has its own buffer.

 There are also a few others that are utilities to make other buffers or for testing.